Best Aloe Vera Gel Brands

 The antimicrobial properties of aloe vera may also be a helpful treatment for dandruff.
 The best aloe vera gel for hair will not contain any alcohol.
 Even if you have oily hair, alcohol is very harsh and is not good at all for dry scalp which can be a cause of oily hair.

 Aloe vera itself rarely causes allergic reactions but it isn’t unheard of either.
 Most of the time the problem is usually the other ingredients in the product.

 A patch test for any new product that you use is always advised, whether it’s a natural product or not.

 Because natural products are not regulated very well by the FDA, less reputable companies often get away with claiming that their aloe vera products are genuine aloe vera.

-Many products on the shelf either contain very little aloe vera or even none at all despite it being listed in the ingredients.
+Many products on the shelf; such as several shampoo brands, either contain very little aloe vera or even none at all despite it being listed in the ingredients.